 4: Predictions: By 2016

 - Wager with Rick Webb: by March 1st, descendants of Google Glass will be seen regularly in the wild (in the same way that Fitbits, NikeFuel bands, and retina MacBook Pros are in 2013).
-(I’m gonna lose this one, but would go double or nothing for 2025.
+(I’m gonna lose this one, but hoping to go double or nothing for 2025.
 Rick?)

 4. Predictions: By 2025